Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 The DAN language plug-in can be used in 2 different modes:

-### 1) Generate a new Dpdl source file containing generated code (Mode 1)
+### 1) Generate a new Dpdl source file containing the generated code (Mode 1)

-By executing the Dpdl script with the '@gen' parameter (see below).
-A new Dpdl source file is generated, containing the generated code sections.
+By executing the Dpdl script with the '@gen' parameter (see below), a new Dpdl source file containing the generated code sections is created.

 This mode allows to check and adapt the generated code before executing it.
-Generative AI is not yet 100% capable.
-But it will for sure in future.

 #### Example:

-The following example shows how code can be generated from a natural language description, in this case a function to sort a list of numbers using the clojure programming language:
+The following example shows how code can be generated from a natural language description, in this case a function to sort a list of numbers using the 'Clojure' programming language:

 ```python
 println("Dpdl example with generative AI code...")